-To conduct Eat Smart to Play Hard as intended, SM needs to budget for augmented products and nutrition education reinforcement items (NERI) that motivate and facilitate the desired behavior in the ESPH population and support the messages of the campaign.
-The reach is estimated at up to 8,000 children and their families.
-Fun Books will be purchased at an average cost of \$1.00 each for a total of \$8,000.
-Bookmarks at \$0.15 each for a total of \$1,200 will also be purchased.
-Materials remaining from the previous year will be utilized first to reach up to 8,000 students and their families.
-If enough of one specific NERI is not available, SM will purchase the missing ones to reach all participants at a cost no more than \$5 each.
-The estimated need is \$6,600 for this.
+To conduct Eat Smart to Play Hard as intended we need to budget for augmented products and nutrition education reinforcement items (NERI) that motivate and facilitate the desired behavior in our population and support the messages of the campaign.
+We are estimating to reach up to 8,000 children and their families.
+We will buy fun books at an average cost of \$1.00 each for a total of \$8,000.
+Bookmarks at \$0.15 each for a total of \$1,200.
+We will utilize materials left from previous years to reach up to 8000 students and their families.
+We will buy at least one new NERI at a cost no more than \$5 each.
+We are estimating \$40,000 for this.
 Some of the materials distributed to participants are water bottles, exercise packs, balls, jump ropes, hacky sacks, magnets, stickers, medals, and ribbons.
-These items total \$15,800.
+All of this for a grand total of \$49,200.